-- 1 capital gains calculated using the 'other' method - 2 capital gains calculated using the indexation method, and then - 3 capital gains calculated using the discount method.
+- 1 capital gains calculated using the 'other' method - 2 capital gains calculated using the indexation method or the discount method.

 If the total of your capital losses for the current year and unapplied net capital losses from earlier years is greater than your capital gains for the current year, go to step 7 in the next column.